AbdelrahmanMohyeddin/ContosoPizza/README.md

 # ContosoPizza
-# Example on create a Controller in .net core webapi
+# The example of creating a Controller in .net core webapi
 # Controllers
   > ContosoPizza